Generate summary with AI

 1. Atera

-Atera is the first IT management powered by ActionAI™ through Atera Copilot.
-As an all-in-one platform, it improves nearly all aspects of IT management, leading to tenfold increases in technician efficiency.
-Atera Copilot includes AI capabilities such as remote session summaries, instant ticket summaries, script and command line generation, and real-time device troubleshooting.
+3. AI advancements: Atera is the first IT management powered by Agentic AI through Atera Copilot.
+Atera’s AI Copilot improves nearly all aspects of IT management, leading to tenfold increases in technician efficiency.
+It includes AI capabilities such as remote session summaries, instant ticket summaries, script and command line generation, and real-time device troubleshooting.

 Features and capabilities